-The principal assumption underlying the liability estimates is that the future claims development will follow a similar pattern to past claims development experience.
+The principal assumption underlying the liability estimates is that the future claims development will follow a similar pattern to benchmark development patterns weighted by the Syndicate risk code mix.
 This includes assumptions in respect of average claim costs, claim handling costs, claim inflation factors and claim numbers for each underwriting year.
 Additional qualitative judgements are used to assess the extent to which past trends may not apply in the future, for example: once-off occurrence; changes in market factors such as public attitude to claiming: economic conditions: as well as internal factors such as portfolio mix, policy conditions and claims handling procedures.
 Judgement is further used to assess the extent to which external factors such as judicial decisions and government legislation affect the estimates.